-Proposals No. 2-3: The number of votes cast FOR (or in favor of the proposal) must exceed the number of votes cast AGAINST the proposal.
+Proposals No. 2-4: The number of votes cast FOR must exceed the number of votes cast AGAINST the proposal.
 Only those votes cast FOR or AGAINST a proposal will be counted to determine the results of the vote.
 Abstentions and broker non-votes will not count as votes cast.

-Your vote on Proposal No. 3 is advisory, meaning it will not be binding on the Board of Directors or the Company; however, the Board will review the voting results and take it into consideration when making future decisions regarding executive compensation.
+Your vote on Proposal No. 3 and 4 are advisory, meaning it will not be binding on the Board of Directors or the Company; however, the Board will take the voting results into consideration when making future decisions regarding executive compensation.